The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Here, you’ll find an endless hinterland of evergreens, virgin rivers and lakes so big they could pass for freshwater seas.
-Fishing holes and duck-ponds dot the roadsides, while bison and bears walk the centerlines, unfazed by the occasional motorist.
+Fishing spots and duck-ponds dot the roadsides, while bison and bears walk the centerlines, unfazed by the occasional motorist.
 That’s the charm of this place: Whether it’s the woods, the wildlife, or the colourful locals whose traditions remain vibrantly alive, what you’ll witness on a Northwest Territories roadtrip is the real deal.

 Lady Evelyn Falls: